 Visit the city of Luján, with its famous cathedral where pilgrims come from all over the country.
 Spend the day at this modern estancia and enjoy outdoor recreational activities.

-Tour San Isidro, one of the city’s most beautiful suburbs known for its wealth and tradition.
+Tour San Isidro, one of Buenos Aires' most beautiful suburbs known for its wealth and tradition.
 Take a guided walking tour through the main town square with its Neo-Gothic cathedral and handicraft fair.
 Then tour the Museo Villa Ocampo, and finish the day by the Río de la Plata with its amazing views of the city.

 About the Center